Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 - Enclosed shoes (NO thongs or open sandals are permitted under Workplace Health & Safety Rules)

-- A dry dog bone* (mandatory) such as kangaroo or lamb.
-OR loose change up to $10 to purchase from us
+- A dry dog chew bone (mandatory) such as kangaroo or lamb.
+OR loose change up to $10 to purchase from us* OR a KONG stuffed with chicken/mince.

 - Your dog’s mat or a towel for them to lay on